 Among the exhumans who have begun a new society based on this practice the deltas are called strands, and the formed egos are called braids.

 Continuity between braids and strands is based upon commonality.
 Strands retain memories, or aspects of memories, but they can only be fully remembered by the braid that formed them.
-If a braid is formed of three strands, then severed, with the three strands become parts of three new braids, the new braids will only have vague access to the first strand's memories.
-If the three strands are once again woven into a braid, the braid will be the same person, will have full access to its memories, and seem as if it has simply been unconscious while its strands were separated.
+If a braid is formed of three strands, then severed, with the three strands become parts of three new braids, the new braids will only have vague access to the first braid's memories.
+If the three strands are once again woven into a braid, the braid will be the same person, will have full access to its memories, and will feel as if it has simply been unconscious while its strands were separated.

 Braids are made from specially prepared delta forks; normal delta forks cannot be used.
 The forks are combined using the same rules as for packages in Transhuman.